 We provide compehensive anaesthetic and intensive care support for surgery, obstetrics and acute medicine.

-Specialist interests of consultants include vascular, colorectal, ENT (ear, Nose & Throat), paediatric surgery, trauma and orthopaedics (including revision joint surgery) and acute pain management.
+Specialist interests of our consultants include vascular, colorectal, ENT (ear, nose and throat), paediatric surgery, trauma and orthopaedics (including revision joint surgery) and acute pain management.